For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Postdoctoral Fellowship - University of Florida

-John Houle, PhD, is a professor in the Department of Neurobiology & Anatomy at Drexel University College of Medicine, and director of the Spinal Cord Research Center.
+John Houle, PhD, is an emeritus professor in the Department of Neurobiology & Anatomy at Drexel University College of Medicine, and director of the Spinal Cord Research Center.

 Prior to coming to Drexel, he taught at the University of Arkansas for Medical Sciences (UAMS), also serving as the director of the Division of Cellular and Molecular Neurobiology and the Neuroscience Research Core Facilty at UAMS.